Kinnathappam or steamed rice coconut milk cake, an authentic South Indian dessert made in the Instant Pot…

 - Grind to a smooth fine batter.

-- Line the strainer with a muslin or cheesecloth, keep the strainer on a bowl.
+- Line a strainer with a muslin or cheesecloth, keep the strainer on a large bowl.

-- Pour the rice batter into the cheesecloth and strain the batter.
+- Pour the rice batter onto the cheesecloth and strain the batter.

-- It's key to strain the batter through a cheesecloth, this is to ensure there are no rice particles in the batter.
-Otherwise, the kinnathappam will turn hard.
+- It is very important to strain the batter through a cheesecloth, this is to ensure there are no tiny rice particles in the batter.
+If there are rice particles in the batter the kinnathappam will turn hard.

 - Discard the rice particles on the cheesecloth.

-- Add the crushed whole cardamoms, combine well.
+- Add the crushed whole cardamoms & salt, combine well.

-- For 1 cup rice, total liquid should be 2½ cups- this will make the batter consistency correct.
+- For 1 cup rice, total liquid should be 2½ cups, this will make the batter consistency thin.

-- The batter should have a not too thin nor thick consistency.
+- The batter consisteny should be perfect, not too thin nor thick consistency.

 - I've used Instant Pot 6 quarts for steam cooking.